In A Million Years

 “Well, that says that about them.” sniffed Johnson.

-“I remember when the scientific community thought of us as being fanatics, too Doctor Johnson.
-If we had not come up with the Timatron, we may have well joined them behind bars.”
+“I remember when the scientific community thought of us as being considered fanatics, too, Mr. Johnson.
+If we had not created the Timatron, we might have well joined them behind bars.”

 “True.” responded Johnson, “But we did, and we invented it using sound, acknowledged principles.
 Not unsound conjectures such as theirs.”

-“Then we will know that they were correct.”
+“Then we will know that they were right.”

 “You are willing to risk that?”

-“At the minimal chance that a wave will occur balanced against mankind’s possible gain, yes I am,” concluded Johnson.
+“At the minimal chance that a wave will occur balanced against our and mankind’s possible gain, yes I am,” concluded Johnson.

 “No, Johnson, those that you have provided are quite good enough for me.
 But I do have one more question.
-Why choose Abraham Lincoln?
-Why not Goshberg, Reynolds, King, Gandhi or any of hundreds of other great men who have met their ends by the means of an assassin’s bullet?”
+Why Lincoln?
+Why not Kennedy, Sadat, King, Gandhi, or any of hundreds of other great men who have met their ends through an assassin’s bullet?”

-Johnson squirmed while looking at his colleague; evidently, he was trying to decide on a troublesome matter.
-With an unseen shrug, he appeared to have resolved the question, but he still did not answer right away.
-He walked over to his Pocket Skimmer, picked it up, and skimmed to a picture-the last photograph taken of Lincoln before he was killed-and looked at it quietly for some time.
-Locke began pacing again in hopes of getting his stubborn friend to come forward with an answer.
+Johnson squirmed while looking at his colleague; evidently, he was trying to decide a troublesome matter.
+He appeared to have resolved the question with an unseen shrug, but he still did not answer right away.
+He walked over to Weichmann’s book, picked it up, turned to a picture--the last photograph taken of Lincoln before he was killed--and looked at it quietly for some time.
+Locke began pacing again to get his stubborn friend to come forward with an answer.

 Roots!
 Ha!
 Much more than that!
-I discovered that one of my greater-grandparents was a ruthless slave owner!
+I discovered that one of my greater-grandparents was a ruthless slave trader!
 As ruthless a one as there ever was.
-To him, a black man was a machine and when a machine broke down or rebelled, he would try to bullwhip it into performing while not caring that he was beating a human being!
+To him, a black person was a machine.
+He used the women for his carnal pleasures--he bore many bastards and used the men for work.
+When the machines broke down or acted up, he would whip them!

 Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, JackpointWrite a Review